Why we need your help

 Our Welfare Line receives thousands of calls each year from people concerned about horses.

-We rely on caring people like you to donate £3 a month to ensure a kinder future for horses and ponies like Clio and Astra.
+We rely on caring people like you to donate £3 a month to ensure a kinder future for horses and ponies.